ysksuzuki/open-transcoder/README.md

 Media transcofing tool with FFmpeg and OpenH264

+## Build

+Move to the progect home and run ant command.
+After finishing the build, check target/open-transcoder.
+Ant and sbt are required to build the project.

 ## Getting Started

-Deploy open-transcode to an arbitrary directory.
+Deploy open-transcoder to an arbitrary directory.
 The explanation below is supposed that $OPEN_TRANSCODER_HOME is this directory.

 ### Windows and Linux